TanuAnuria/90DaysOfDevOps/2026/day-03/linux-commands-cheatsheet.md

 Most used Linux commands

-ls - list the current files and folders \n pwd - print working directory \n cd - change directory cat - to view the content of file touch - to create the empty file
+ls - list the current files and folders

+pwd - print working directory \n

+cd - change directory
+cat - to view the content of file touch - to create the empty file